 Need proof of the power of word of mouth?
 There’s a textbook example in the marketing world, which was at the expense of United Airlines…

 The Dangers of Social Media for Apartments

 When a United Airlines customer (Dave) arrived at his destination, he found that his guitar was broken by careless baggage handlers.
 Not only did United Airlines refuse compensation, but they also refused an apology and started ignoring Dave’s communications altogether.
 One angry customer — what was the worst that could happen?

 United Airlines spent hundreds of thousands of dollars in crisis communications trying to fix their customer service faux pas (to little avail).
 This example serves as a warning to all industries, who are beginning to see their customer interactions move online.
 Social media is a powerful tool, not to be ignored.

 Negative feedback, left unanswered, has the power to turn into negative word of mouth.
 When a property responds, not only does it demonstrate a commitment to that resident relationship, but it demonstrates a standard of customer service for any prospective resident who might be flipping through your property reviews.

-The best way to harness word of mouth is to listen, respond, and improve.
+The best way to harness word of mouth multifamily marketing is to listen, respond, and improve.
 Don’t be the United Airlines of multifamily properties.